callumflack/callum-flack-design/pages/about.md

 ---
 layout: page
 title:  A designer who codes
 lede: Callum Flack is fluid across graphic design, information design and frontend development.
-Because the quality of the connections unlocks to the quality of the whole.
+Because the quality of the connections crystalises the quality of the whole.
 ---

 <!-- <div class="ParagraphImage w-1x3 w-lg-3x12 m-r6 p-b3">